FM-ds/courses/data/README.md

 `Coordinated by: Dr Dénes Csala`

-This session is an introduction to data visualisation
+🔖 The last session of the day is an introduction to data visualisation principles and data models.
+We will also set some time aside to work on your personal data projects.

 #### a.
-Why to hate pie charts
+The language of data – the grammar of graphics

+- Visual encodings
+- The visualization zoo 🦒🦣🦘🦥
-Introduction to chart ypes
+  -  Introduction to chart types
+  - Which chart to use when
+- Data storytelling with interactive charts

 #### b.
-The language of data – the grammar of graphics
-Which chart to use when
+Data project

 ### Self-guided learning

-This is an extra, self-guided session in which will build tools to learn from the data.
-We will discuss the differences between ****Artificial Intelligence**** (AI) and **Machine Learning** (ML) and the difference between *supervised* and *unsupervised* learning, as well as the use of labelled and unlabelled data.
+This is an extra, self-guided session in which you will build tools to learn from the data.
+Using some guiding notebooks in `python`, we illustrate the differences between ****Artificial Intelligence**** (AI) and **Machine Learning** (ML) and the difference between *supervised* and *unsupervised* learning, as well as the use of labelled and unlabelled data.

 ### Resources